 The Camera Doesn’t Care

 The way the camera preserves the image has gone through many changes.
-By now the quality of cameras and lenses is far beyond what the ‘inventors’ of photography could ever imagine.
+By now, the quality of cameras and lenses is far beyond what the inventors of photography could ever have imagined.

-But ultimately a camera is nothing more than a machine like a typewriter is.
-It’s not even a tool.
+But ultimately, a camera is nothing more than a machine like a typewriter is.

 It doesn’t distinguish between what’s important and what’s not.